panks/octopress/source/_posts/2013-01-06-new-octopress-theme-fabric.markdown

 comments: true
 categories: [octopress, theme, fabric]
 ---
 Somehow I got interested in octopress while I was at home during winter vacation.
 I tried few themes from <a href="https://github.com/imathis/octopress/wiki/3rd-Party-Octopress-Themes">octopress wiki</a> there are some pretty nice ones out there, but just out of curiosity I ended up writing a theme on my own - <a href="https://github.com/panks/fabric">Fabric</a>.
-This website uses the latest version of this theme, so you can play around with it here without having to install.
+This page (not this website) uses this theme, so you can play around with it here without having to install.

 I share some of the installation details and functionality here: